Berkshire Hathaway: Acquisitions

 In 1999, Berkshire acquired MidAmerican Energy Holdings.
 At the time of purchase, Berkshire's voting interest was limited to 10% of the company's shares, but this restriction ended when the Public Utility Holding Company Act of 1935 was repealed in 2005.
 It owns Northern Powergrid, which operates in the UK.
 In 2005, it acquired PacifiCorp for $5.1 billion in cash, and assumed $4.3 billion in PacificCorp debt and preferred stock.
 MidAmerican was rebranded as Berkshire Hathaway Energy (BHE) in April 2014.
 The division owns a residential real estate brokerage business, which, in March 2013, was rebranded as HomeServices of America, a division of Berkshire Hathaway Energy.
 In addition to brokerage services, it provides mortgage loan originations, title insurance and closing services, home warranty, property insurance and casualty insurance and other related services.
 The company has acquired several residential real estate brokerages including Long & Foster, acquired in September 2017.

 In October 1999, Berkshire acquired Jordan's Furniture for an estimated $200 million to $300 million.

-CORT Business Services Corporation was acquired in February 2000 by Wesco Financial Corporation, an 80.1% owned subsidiary of Berkshire and is the largest U.S. provider of rental furniture, accessories and related services in the "rent-to-rent" segment of the furniture rental industry.
+CORT Business Services Corporation was acquired in February 2000 by Wesco Financial Corporation, an 80.1% owned subsidiary of Berkshire and is the largest US provider of rental furniture, accessories and related services in the "rent-to-rent" segment of the furniture rental industry.

 In May 2000, Berkshire acquired Ben Bridge Jeweler, a chain of jewelry stores established in 1912 with locations primarily in the western United States.
 Helzberg Diamonds, a chain of jewelry stores based in Kansas City that began in 1915, was acquired by Berkshire in 1995 after a chance run in between Buffett and Barnett Helzberg on a street in New York City.

 In June 2000, the company acquired Justin Brands, the parent company of Justin Boots, Acme Boots, and Acme Brick for $600 million in cash.
 Headquartered in Fort Worth, Texas, Acme manufactures and distributes clay bricks (Acme Brick), concrete block (Featherlite), and cut limestone (Texas Quarries).
 Justin Brands also owns Chippewa Boots, Nocona Boots, and Tony Lama Boots.

 In December 2000, Berkshire acquired Benjamin Moore & Co., headquartered in Montvale, New Jersey.
 Moore formulates, manufactures, and sells architectural coatings that are available primarily in the United States and Canada.
 Buffett agreed not to sell the products through major retail chains.

 In January 2001, Berkshire acquired 87% of Dalton, Georgia-based Shaw Industries.
 It acquired the remaining 12% in January 2002.
 Shaw is the world's largest carpet manufacturer based on both revenue and volume of production and designs and manufactures over 3,000 styles of tufted and woven carpet and laminate flooring for residential and commercial use under approximately 30 brand and trade names and under certain private labels.

 In February 2001, Berkshire acquired Johns Manville, established in 1858 and a manufacturer of fiberglass wool insulation products for homes and commercial buildings, as well as pipe, duct, and equipment insulation products.